Public Works and Environmental Services Alert:

 Operate and maintain environmental controls at the closed portions of the I-95 and I-66 Transfer Station landfills, including monitoring over 300 gas extraction wells.

-Detailed information on the Solid Waste Management Program budget can be found under Volume 2: Capital Construction and Other Operating Funds in the current year’s adopted County budget plan on the Department of Management and Budget webpage.
+Change to- For more information on the Solid Waste Management Program budget, visit the Department of Management and Budget website.
+Look under Volume 2: Capital Construction and Other Operating Funds in the current year’s adopted County budget plan.